akoskine/Libft/README.md

-First project of Hive Helsinki (42 school)
+First project of Hive Helsinki (42 school).

-A bunch of standard C functions homemade
+A bunch of standard C functions homemade.